Skip to content

 April 15, 2025

 JAMA Internal Medicine published the first-ever study comparing butter to seed oils.
-But did they fake their data?
-Time and again, I’ve seen supposedly peer-reviewed studies making claims in the abstract and conclusion that their data tables do not support.
+But they skewed the data to the point of absurdity.
+Time and again, I’ve seen supposedly peer-reviewed studies making conclusions that defy common sense.
 Especially seed oil studies.
 This latest journal is one of the worst examples I’ve come across.
-I’m going to break it down in this article.
-This paper is especially important.
+I’m going to break down what they did and how they got away with it in this article.
+Their paper is especially important.
 It’s the first, to my knowledge, to compare seed oils head to head with butter.
-More than 70 years have passed since health authorities started recommending we swap out butter…
+More than 70 years have passed since health authorities started…

 Hangry Man Holding Knife And Fork Over An Empty Plate